Congratulations, you’ve done the hard bit and passed your driving test.

 8. Check up on your insurer

 Is a deal you have found online too good to be true?
 Don’t get scammed.
 Fake insurers sometimes target young drivers.
-In fact, men in their 20s are the biggest target forthese criminals who sell fake, seemingly cheap, insurance policies to unsuspecting drivers, according to a report published earlier this year by City of London Police.
+In fact, men in their 20s are the biggest target forthese criminals who sell fake, seemingly cheap, insurance policies to unsuspecting drivers, according to a report published by City of London Police.
 It provides advice on how to avoid becoming a victim of this type of fraud.

 9. Avoid paying in monthly instalments